lokesh1586/Windows-basic-commands-batchscript/README.md

 ### Step 1:

-Navigate to any Windows environment installed on the system or installed inside a virtual environment like virtual box/vmware
+Navigate to any Windows  installed on the system or installed inside a virtual environment like virtual box/vmware

 ### Step 2: